Artistic disputes, creative paranoia and reflections on a posthuman world, VHS Revival explores one of sci-fi’s most enduring wonders

 For reasons that have never been revealed, disputes over the material would endure for more than a decade.
 Having worked tirelessly for almost a year composing, arranging and producing every aspect of the music, Vangelis refused to release the album, banishing it to commercial purgatory for a full twelve years.
 During that time, the album became one of the most sought after of the era, leading to various low-quality reproductions culled from the film’s audio snippets.
 An exceedingly rare bootleg version even emerged in 1982, one rumoured to have been the work of the film’s sound engineers.
 It wasn’t until 1994 that the 12-track album was released, an astonishing compilation that omitted much of what was featured in the film and included brand new, unused compositions, only adding to the album’s lore and the idea that there was still unreleased material to be discovered.
 A 25th anniversary edition, released in 2007, included further material, though circulating bootlegs contain versions that are even more comprehensive.

-Of course, replicants are born fully formed without the time to develop emotions at a human level, which becomes increasingly problematic as they age.
+Replicants are born fully formed without the time to develop emotions at a human level, which becomes increasingly problematic as they age.
 They’re also burdened with extremely short lifespans of approximately 4 years, plagued by the knowledge that, like humans, they were made to perish.
 But unlike humans, replicants understand why they’ll die and who’s responsible.
 They don’t have the luxury of the unknown, of faith and the possibility of life beyond life.
 They’re remarkable but treated unremarkably.
-Imagine having to deal with the prospect of mortality with such immediacy, the anger and frustration at being given such a short and finite lifespan, the knowledge that someone has, quite ruthlessly, determined as much, and continues to do so.
-Ultimately, it’s the replicants we should be rooting for.
+Imagine having to deal with the prospect of mortality with such immediacy, the anger and frustration at being given such a short and finite lifespan, the knowledge that someone has, quite ruthlessly, determined such a fate.

-With Deckard’s replicant status remaining a mystery, Rachael is the movie’s greyest area, not least because she’s spent her entire life believing she is human.
+Deckard’s replicant status notwithstanding, Rachael is the movie’s greyest area, not least because she’s spent her entire life believing she is human.
 The boundaries are so open to interpretation, the sense of conflict so hopeless and excruciating.
 When Deckard tries to become intimate with Rachael, she lacks the passion and desire to reciprocate in a way that is borderline-robotic, but she’s also been stripped of her identity, is unable to trust anyone or anything, particularly her sense of self.
 Later, she saves Deckard’s life during a deadly conflict with fugitive replicant Leon, but does she feel anything for Deckard at this point, or is killing one of her own merely an extension of her desire to be human?
 Following Leon’s murder, Rachael goes from benefit to hazard, from insulated Tyrell novelty to potential blade runner target.
-With undeveloped replicant emotions, is her union with Deckard merely survival instinct at this point, manipulation as a means for self-preservation?
+Is her union with Deckard merely survival instinct at this point, manipulation as a means for self-preservation?
 Is anything she feels pure and unaffected?
 Is there even a distinction to be made between replicants and humans in this regard?

-Tyrell’s greatest creation, Roy Batty (Rutger Hauer), proves even more of an enigma, an anomalous entity who’s much harder to pin down.
+Tyrell’s greatest creation, Roy Batty (Rutger Hauer), proves even more of an enigma, an anomalous entity who’s much harder to relate to for the most part.
 Roy is too intelligent to be considered human.
 Just as human beings have a tendency to see inferior life as irrelevant, he seems to view humans as cattle — useful when necessary, but unenlightened and ultimately disposable.
-As a product of, and slave to humanity, the idea of ‘cattle’ is ingrained in Batty, his lack of humanity what makes him human.
+As a product of, and slave to humanity, the idea of ‘cattle’ is ingrained in Batty, his seeming lack of humanity what makes him human.

 Batty is Blade Runner‘s true protagonist, the one who can see the distinctions, or lack thereof, with the most clarity.
 He can see the flaws inherent in man, the flagrant injustices and lack of compassion therein, and he looks to correct that with the same ruthlessness and lack of compassion.
 In Roy, Deckard meets an adversary who is just as morally ambiguous, who routinely commits immoral deeds despite his superior intelligence and god-like aura, and moreover because of that fact.
 Made in mankind’s image, Batty is the embodiment of a species that has superiority, wickedness and self-destruction wired into it, one that is capable of both abhorrent acts and unspeakable beauty.